moulayja/Algorithms-13/README.md

 # Algorithms-13
-Solving a Serie of Algorithms weekly
+Solving a challenging serie of Algorithms weekly